The 5 Stages of Compliance Drift (and How to Know Where You Stand)

 Eventually, something brings the drift into view.
 How it gets discovered matters a great deal.

 The best discovery is proactive: your IT provider runs a structured compliance review and shows you exactly where things have slipped.
-You learn what needs to be fixed, in private, with time to fix it.
-No breach.
-No audit.
-No regulator.
+You learn what needs to be fixed, in private, with time to fix it without a breach or audit.
 Just a clear-eyed inventory and a remediation plan.

 The harder versions are audit discovery and breach discovery.
 An audit finds the gaps while an examiner is watching.
 A breach finds them the worst possible way, and at that point, discovery is expensive, public, and often irreversible in terms of client trust.